osmlab/atlas/pyatlas/README.md

 ----
 ## Getting Started
-It is highly recommended that you develop `pyatlas` based projects in a Python virtual environment - you may need to install `virtualenv` if you have not already.
 To get setup in a new project folder, run:

     $ mkdir newproj && cd newproj
     $ virtualenv venv --python=python2.7
     $ source venv/bin/activate

-Now that you have your virtual environment set up, you need to install the Python Protocol Buffers runtime as well as `pyatlas`.
+NOTE: `pyatlas` will automatically install the dependencies it needs, including the Protocol Buffers Python runtime - `protobuf-2.6.1`.
+Therefore, it is highly recommended that you develop `pyatlas` based projects in a Python virtual environment - you may need to install `virtualenv` if you have not already.

-    (venv) $ pip install protobuf==2.6.1
+Now that you have your virtual environment set up, you can install `pyatlas` with:

     (venv) $ pip install pyatlas

-If `pip` could not find the `pyatlas` module, you may need to build it from source yourself.
+If `pip` can not find the `pyatlas` module, you may need to build it from source yourself.
 Check the next section for more info.

 To test that everything went smoothly, create a file `helloatlas.py` with the following code: